w-okada/voice-changer/README_en.md

 - Tsukuyomi-chan, Ami-taro, Kogane Mahiro, and Kogane Kaigetsu require the Content Vec model for their actions.
 Please download the ContentVec_legacy 500 model from [this repository](https://github.com/auspicious3000/contentvec) and place it in the same folder as startHttp.command or start_http.bat to execute it.

-- For the operation of RVC (Retrieval-based-Voice-Conversion) on so-vits-svc 4.0/so-vits-svc 4.0v2, a model of hubert is required.
-Please download `hubert_base.pt` from [this repository](https://huggingface.co/lj1995/VoiceConversionWebUI/tree/main) and store it in the folder where the batch files are located.

 - To run DDSP-SVC, you need to download the hubert-soft and enhancer models.
 Download hubert-soft from [this link](https://github.com/bshall/hubert/releases/download/v0.1/hubert-soft-0d54a1f4.pt) and store it in the folder with the batch files.
 Download nsf_hifigan_20221211.zip from [this site](https://github.com/openvpi/vocoders/releases/tag/nsf-hifigan-v1) for enhancer.
 After unzipping, store the nsf_hifigan folder in the folder with the batch files.

 - The encoder of DDPS-SVC only supports hubert-soft.